 Moreover, virtual environments offer opportunities for active and inquiry-based learning approaches.
-Rather than passively consuming content, learners can actively participate in problem-solving tasks, collaborative projects, and hands-on activities within virtual environments.
+Rather than passively consuming content, learners can actively participate in problemsolving tasks, collaborative projects, and hands-on activities within virtual environments.
 For instance, in language learning, students can engage in role-playing scenarios, interactive conversations with virtual characters, and cultural immersion experiences in virtual worlds.
-These interactive learning experiences promote engagement, motivation, and autonomy, as students take ownership of their learning and explore topics at their own pace and level of interest.Furthermore, the integration of virtual environments can be tailored to accommodate diverse learning styles, preferences, and abilities, allowing educators to adapt learning activities and resources to meet individual student needs.
+These interactive learning experiences promote engagement, motivation, and autonomy, as students take ownership of their learning and explore topics at their own pace and level of interest.Furthermore, the integration of virtual environments into pedagogy supports personalized and differentiated instruction.
+Virtual environments can be tailored to accommodate diverse learning styles, preferences, and abilities, allowing educators to adapt learning activities and resources to meet individual student needs.
 For example, in mathematics education, students can access interactive tutorials, virtual manipulatives, and adaptive learning pathways within virtual environments, providing personalized support and scaffolding to address their specific learning challenges and goals.